Prtfw/BlackSwan_NLP_transfer_learning/README.md

 # BlackSwan
-Being Right when it Really Matters. #NLP #transferLearning
+Being Right when it Really Matters. #imbalancedData #NLP #transferLearning

-This is sanitized code (due to NDA) from a project for a startup.
+This is sanitized code (due to NDA) developed in collaboration/for a startup.

 ## What the code does:
 Allows you to customize "off the shelf embeddings" via transfer learning training tasks.